-A convergence of factors leads us to the current ESG movement.
 Let’s take a quick look under the ESG hood.

 The Customer is Always Right

-A 2018 Nielsen study found 48% of consumers said they would “definitely or probably change their consumption habits to reduce their impact on the environment”.
+A 2018 Nielsen study found 48% of consumers would “definitely or probably change their consumption habits to reduce their impact on the environment”.
 Consumers validated the survey results by spending $128.5 billion on sustainable fast-moving consumer goods (FMCG) alone in 2018.
 That number is only growing.

 Purpose for the People